 Hair loss: Side Effects of Nutrient Deficiencies

-If hair loss is noticed three months after surgery, consult your nutritionist to help you adjust your diet.
+- If hair loss is noticed three months after surgery, consult your nutritionist to help you adjust your diet.
 Hair loss is often attributed to deficiencies in the diet or medication.
 However, there is no “guarantee.”
 Hair re-growth occurs after several months.
-Purchasing our recommended vitamins and consuming seafood can restore hair loss that you may be experiencing to replenish biotin and zinc.
+Purchasing our recommended vitamins and consuming seafood can restore hair loss that you may be experiencing by replenishing biotin and zinc.